 Luckily differentiating your cat vomiting versus simply retching up a hairball is pretty easy.
 Hairballs look just like how one would expect — they’re just wet balls of fur.
 Hairballs tend to be tubular in shape and are caused by cats grooming themselves.
 Cats tend to cough up hairballs shortly after eating, so the tube will also probably contain food.
 You can help reduce hairballs in several ways:

-- Feed your cat special food formulated to reduce hairballs
+- Feed your cat special food and treats formulated to reduce hairballs

 Not sure if the vomit is a hairball?
 Call your vet.
 They’ll let you know if there’s reason for concern!

 How Can I Tell if My Cat Is Actually Sick?